pragmagrid/tstat/src/process/README.md

 progress.txt will be made as you run this program.

-In progress.txt the directories that have been insulted properly into the InfluxDB will be recorded so that there are no waste of process.
+In progress.txt the directories that have been processed properly into the InfluxDB will be recorded so that there are no waste of process.

 ## Useful Reference